Developer Guide

 - The

-receives an index of the applicant to be edited and an EditApplicantDescriptor class which consists of the updated fields of the applicant. - Note that checks will be done on the fields that the user want to input to ensure is valid.
+EditApplicantCommandreceives an index of the applicant to be edited and an EditApplicantDescriptor class which consists of the updated fields of the applicant. - Note that checks will be done on the fields that the user want to input to ensure is valid.
 For example,

-, this will not be possible and the applicant will not be edited. - Similarly, a check will be done to ensure that the index is valid.
+Stagecan only be one of the four formsInitial Application,Technical Assessment,Interview,Decision & Offer.
+Hence, if user was to inputedit 1 /stage WaitListed, this will not be possible and the applicant will not be edited. - Similarly, a check will be done to ensure that the index is valid.

 [Developed] Note feature